Messaging

 The message feature is currently in alpha, and can be improved.
 Here is the list of possible limitations/improvements:

-• A SELECT style syntax for subscribing to messages.
+style syntax for subscribing to messages. - No rate limiting.